sgong-pdftron/stranger-docs/android/guides/getting-started/index.md

 ## Run sample projects

-**If you are interested in trying out the sample activities in your application directly, check out [this article](/android/guides/getting-started/try-demo) instead.**
+**If you are interested in trying out the sample activities in your application directly, please check out [this article](/android/guides/getting-started/try-demo) instead.**

 PDFNet ships with two sample projects each containing examples that you could use in your project.
 Both samples are included in the download package under `\samples` folder.